 The request will not be contrary to the General Plan.
-The subject property is within an area designated as Low Density Urban Development by the General Plan Land Use Pattern Allocation Guide (LUPAG) Map.
-The monopole site will be limited to a 400 square foot portion of land, and thus does not preclude the other portions of the property from continuing to be used for agricultural purposes by the owner.
+The subject property is within an area designated as Orchard by the General Plan Land Use Pattern Allocation Guide (LUPAG) Map.
+The monopole site will be limited to a 400-square foot portion of land, and thus does not preclude the other portions of the property from continuing to be used for recreational purposes by the owner and community.
 Also, the use is consistent with the following goals and policies of the General Plan.